elixir-europe/plant-brapi-to-isa/README.md

 * 1 Data file in tabular format / observation level (d_*.txt)
 * 1 Validation log file (*_validation_log.json)

+Output will be put into a subfolder `/outputdir`.

 ## Unavailable values
-BrAPI v1.3 and earlier do not support all the necessary attributes that are needed for MIAPPE compliance.
+BrAPI v1.3 and earlier does not support all the necessary attributes that are needed for MIAPPE compliance.
 These fields will be filled in with `"NA in BrAPI"`.
 Be aware that these fields are not detected by the validator since they are filled in with a string.

 Values that are supported by BrAPI but are not implemented in the given endpoint, will be filled in with `"NA"`.
-This is an R analysis environment friendly way compared to the REST full way used by BrAPI.
+This is a R analysis environment friendly way compared to the REST full way used in BrAPI.

 ## Validation